-a danced musical work, for twelve children
+a danced musical work, by children

 [English title: MARELLE / MAY BODIES MODULATE!]